sunildasu1234/pythonFlaskApp/README.md

-# chuck-norris-pythonPython wrapper for "The Chuck Norris from API https://api.chucknorris.io/ and compatible with python 2 & 3.
-Python wrapper for Chuck Norris jokes from API https://api.chucknorris.io/
+# Python wrapper for Chuck Norris jokes from API https://api.chucknorris.io/

 #### Installation:

-* Below are the steps required to get this working on a base linux system.
+* Below are the steps required to perform on a base linux system.

-   * Installed Python and its dependencies
+   * Installation of Python and its dependencies
    ```
    apt-get install -y python python-setuptools python-dev build-essential python-pip
    ```
-   * Installed Python Flask dependency
+   * Installation of  Python Flask Library
    ```
       pip install flask
    ```
-  * Below is the code which is cloned from central repository (https://github.com/sunildasu1234/pythonFlaskApp.git)
+  * Below is the source code which I clone from GitHub repository (https://github.com/sunildasu1234/pythonFlaskApp.git)
 #### Python code:
 ```
 """